 So, how do you tap into this goldmine of data that could very well supercharge the strategies you use to drive your own growth rate?

 How do you check your competitors’ growth rate on social media?

 This article will lay it out for you in simple, clearly illustrated steps.
 Our tool of choice is our own Sociality.io.
 We think you’ll see why.

 Alright then, on to the steps.
 But first, just one thing for you to know.

 Quick Note: This Method Applies to All Social Media Networks

 Our walkthrough will show different social networks.
 That’s because these steps are applicable to all of them.
 Whichever network you’re running your social media marketing campaigns on, you can track your competitors’ growth rate with this guide.

-That’s thanks to Sociality.io’s unified and orderly dashboard, that makes it seamless for you to manage not just multiple accounts, but multiple accounts on different networks.
+That’s thanks to Sociality.io’s unified and orderly dashboard, which makes it seamless for you to manage not just multiple accounts, but multiple accounts on different networks.

 All competitors on one report

 No more spending hours for competitor analysis, no more taking wrong decisions due to missed out information.